Voluntary Recalls can help Brand Image

 Tracking and maintaining databases of product recalls are crucial aspects of regulatory purview and consumer protection in the food and beverage industry.
 A brief overview to the important databases are available in the FDA and BIS websites.
 We at Food Safety Works also collate the incidents which comes to our notice and they are available at food safety incidence page.

-In summary, while businesses may be wary of issuing recall notices keeping in mind how it affects their brand and hence their future business, it must be adequately enforced by the regulator as it concerns public health.
+In summary, businesses may hesitate to issue recall notices due to concerns about their brand and future business.
+However, regulators must enforce recalls strictly because they protect public health.
 Voluntary recalls can often help enhance brand image as a responsible company.
 An effective food safety protocol and communication strategies will go a long way in maintaining consumer trust and confidence.
 Food recall also serve as a reminder of the importance of vigilance in food safety, effective regulatory enforcement, and the significant impact of consumer perceptions on brand resilience.
 It highlights ongoing efforts in the food industry to maintain high system standards of safety and transparency in product offerings.

 This article is published in FnB News.